Poetry About Life: 4 poems reflecting life experiences

 Thank you.

-If you did enjoy this Christmas poem, please share it with your friends on social media.
+If you liked this poem and its message regarding lifestyle choices, please share it with your friends on social media.

 Remember, when you share, everyone wins.